ember-template-lint/ember-template-lint/docs/rule/no-obscure-array-access.md

 # no-obscure-array-access

-Using obscrure expressions `{{list.[1].name}}` is descouraged and might be deprecated soon
+Using obscure expressions `{{list.[1].name}}` is discouraged and is likely to be deprecated soon.

-This rule suggests usage of the Ember's get helper instead.
+This rule recommends the use of Ember's `get` helper as an alternative for accessing array values.

 ## Examples